edzaga/sql-course/lectures/week6/lecture22.rst

-Lecture 22 - More on class creation
+Lecture 22 - Constraints and triggers: Constraints of several types
 ------------------------------------

 There are another thing that you can use